 - PI: Dr. Liz Stine-Morrow

-Dr. Stine-Morrow is looking for people to help with her research on adult learning about health.
+Dr. Stine-Morrow is looking for people to help with her research on adult literacy.
 Her experiments typically take 2 hours.
 You will read some passages on a computer screen as your eye movements are monitored.
 You will also do some paper-and-pencil and computerized tasks about memory and language comprehension.

 - PI: Dr. Darren Tanner